P-p-H-d/mlib/README.md

 Return a pointer to the value associated to the key 'key' in dictionary 'dict' or create a new entry for the key 'key', in which case the associated 'value' is initialized with its default INIT operator.
-The returned pointer cannot be NULL.
+Therefore, the returned pointer cannot be NULL.
 This method is only defined if the value type of the element defines an INIT method.
 This pointer remains valid until the array is modified by another method.

 ##### void name\_set\_at(name\_t dict, const key\_type key, const value\_type value)   [for associative array]

 Set the value referenced by key 'key' in the dictionary 'dict' to 'value'.
+It overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).

 ##### void name\_push(name\_t dict, const key\_type key)       [for dictionary set]

 Push the value referenced by key 'key' into the dictionary 'dict'.
+It overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).

 ##### void name\_erase(name\_t dict, const key\_type key)